seanbrar/gbp_psr_test/test_ci_pipeline.md

 - performance improvements (Changed section)
 - documentation (Changed section)

 Each type will have multiple commits with different scopes to test grouping and alphabetization.

+## Features Added

+- Core functionality for testing
+- Multiple scope testing